MarioJrodas/osticket-prereqs/README.md

 Step 4.
 Set Up PHP

-	- Navigate to the C:\ drive and create a new folder named PHP.
+	- Navigate to the C:\ drive and create a new folder named PHP
-	- Go back to the downloaded zip file, extract its contents, and find the PHP folder.
+	- Go back to the downloaded zip file, extract its contents, and find the PHP folder
-	- Move the extracted PHP files into C:\PHP.
+	- Move the extracted PHP files into C:\PHP

 Step 5.
 Install Required Dependencies

 	-	Install VC_redist.x86.
-	- Install MySQL using the Typical Setup option.
+	- Install MySQL using the Typical Setup option
-	- Launch the MySQL Configuration Wizard and select Standard Configuration.
+	- Launch the MySQL Configuration Wizard and select Standard Configuration
-	- Important: Use the same Username and Password for MySQL (e.g., ROOT in all caps).
+	- Important Use the same Username and Password for MySQL (ROOT in all caps).
-	- Click Next, then Execute to complete the setup.
+	- Click Next then Execute to complete the setup.

 ---